 active role in leading my Alpha forward.

 The best experience I had with the Rowe Regional Conferences came the following year.
 I had chosen to focus my efforts on recruitment and after a successful rush in January was elected to be the new #33 (Recruitment Chairman).
 Instead of being an attendee, Rho Delta hosted.
 Delegates from Iota, Nu, Zeta Delta, Epsilon, and the now dormant Epsilon Delta all came.
 Once again with apologies this time to Derek Taylor, but the highlight was not CO programming.
 This time I forged a great friendship with the delegates from Alpha Nu.
 Jake Shanesy, Garret Schultz, and Chris Sapper made the flight down from frigid Minnesota.
-At the time they were working heavily with Justin Froeber and trying to take their Alpha in a different direction.
 I remember having an impromptu conversation that lasted hours.
 It was later relayed to me that after that conference they made the decision to buy into the direction that Justin was advising them towards.
 In a large part it was because they felt that the brotherhood displayed to them by not only Rho Delta but all the Brothers the entire weekend was something that they wanted to build at Alpha Nu.
 Over the next several months we kept in touch and three of us ended up driving 14 hours up to see the Miami Redhawks lose a close football game to the Minnesota Golden Gophers.

 I have still kept in touch with them.
 Garret is a world traveler and is currently working in Brazil as a yoga/English teacher.
 Jake and Chris both live together in Minneapolis with another Nu brother.